marcglasberg/bdd_framework/README.md

   Scenario: Selling stocks.

     Given The user has 120 dollars in cash-balance.
-    And Apple (APPL) costs $50.25, IBM costs $30.0, and Google (GOOG) costs $60.75.
+    And Apple (AAPL) costs $50.25, IBM costs $30.0, and Google (GOOG) costs $60.75.
-    And The user Portfolio contains 5 APPL, 3 IBM and 12 GOOG.
+    And The user Portfolio contains 5 AAPL, 3 IBM and 12 GOOG.
     When The user sells 1 IBM.

     Then The user now has 2 IBM.
-    And APPL is still 5, and GOOG is still 12.
+    And AAPL is still 5, and GOOG is still 12.
     And The cash-balance is now 150 dollars.
 ```